 Goodyear’s G159 tires have been linked to hundreds of crashes because of this problem.
 These accidents have resulted in at least nine deaths and dozens of injuries.
 Alarmingly, many of the G159 tires are still in use on RVs driven by unsuspecting motorists to this day, court records obtained by the auto blog Jalopnik indicate.

 Goodyear has fiercely worked to keep its G159 records out of public view.
 For years, the company has claimed the need for confidentiality to keep trade secrets.
-And the recently opened court documents “describe an exhaustive legal campaign from Goodyear that involved obtaining secret settlements that prohibited victims from sharing evidence with anyone—including other victims—which prevented an official finding of a safety risk with the tire from being found,” according to Jalopnik.
+Recently opened court documents “describe an exhaustive legal campaign from Goodyear that involved obtaining secret settlements that prohibited victims from sharing evidence with anyone—including other victims—which prevented an official finding of a safety risk with the tire from being found,” according to Jalopnik.

-“That information—primarily concerning the tire’s design, its testing, the decision to market it for use on motorhomes, and the adjustment data generated by consumer experience with it—should be made public because it relates to and reveals a substantial potential risk to public health or safety.”
+“Goodyear’s need to maintain the confidentiality of the information or materials produced … does not come close to outweighing the public’s need [to access specific information about the G159 tire.]
+That information—primarily concerning the tire’s design, its testing, the decision to market it for use on motorhomes, and the adjustment data generated by consumer experience with it—should be made public because it relates to and reveals a substantial potential risk to public health or safety.”

-RV owners who continue to ride around on G159 tires would likely find the trove of newly released information extremely troubling.
+RV owners who continue to ride around on G159 tires would likely find the trove of newly released information troubling.

 As Jalopnik observes, such claims suggest that “Goodyear believes the more than 700 property damage and casualty claims it received over the G159 were all due to user error.”